Medicare Part C

 What Does Medicare Part C Cost?

 Costs for Part C vary depending on the specific plan you choose.
-You continue to pay your Medicare Part B premium, but there are a lot of Medicare Advantage plans that offer a $0 monthly premium beyond what you already pay for Part B. Some Medicare Advantage plans include Medicare Part D prescription drugs.
+You continue to pay your Medicare Part B premium, but there are a lot of Medicare Advantage plans that offer a $0 monthly premium beyond what you already pay for Part B. You may pay a deductible, copayments, or coinsurance for covered services.
+Some Medicare Advantage plans also include Medicare Part D prescription drug coverage.

 Important Reminders about Part C: